-Chattanooga bus crash: Driver back in court
+Bus crash driver was 20 mph over limit, investigator says

 "I can't fathom the anguish of the parents whose children were involved in this horrific accident and it involved one of my company's buses," he said.
 Duke said the company was cooperating with National Transportation Safety Board and local investigators.

 In a later video statement, he said the company was bringing in additional safety measures including equipping buses with smart cameras that would activate and record when they sensed unusual driving, he said.
-It would also install a secure nationwide cloud-based complaint management system.
+It would also install a secure nationwide cloud-based complaint management system, he said.